MozarellaMan/rust-lsp-proxy/README.md

 Language Server notifications sent to the proxy (`textDocument/didChange` and `workspace/didCreateFiles`) are intercepted by the proxy to provide file synchronization between client edits to the proxy's files.

-Endpoints in the proxy can be used to run and stop the running of code, which is not provided by the Language Server Protocol (`code/run/{source path}` and `code/kill`)
+Endpoints in the proxy can be used to run and stop the running of code, via a websocket, which is not provided by the Language Server Protocol (`code/run/{source path}`)

-Made primarily with Rust, Actix Web, and Tokio.
+Made with Rust, Actix Web, and Tokio.

 Have a look at the [Architecture](/docs/ARCHITECTURE.md) document for an overview of the code.